 Individual tipping is not common in Japan (not even to waitresses, taxi drivers, or bellboys).
 Rather, in lieu of tipping, a 10 to 15 percent service charge is added to bills.
 Many times when a tip is offered, it will be returned.

 Giving a gift of a gratuity to your guides, on the other hand, is accepted and appreciated.
-Of course the amount is up to you depending on service, but an approximate amount would be around 500¥ (about $5 USD) per person per guided day on an escorted tour, or around 2,000¥ per day for a private guide.
+Of course the amount is up to you depending on service, but an approximate amount would be around 500¥ to 1000¥ (about $5 to $10USD) per person per guided day on an escorted tour.

 Slippers are provided in most ryokans, but even these should be removed for walking on tatami (straw mats), so travelers should be sure to pack warm socks in winter.
 In establishments that do not allow shoes special restroom slippers are provided.
 These slippers are to remain in the restroom, and not to be worn anywhere else in the establishment.

 One of the most enduring Western notions about Japan is that of Japanese courtesy and rigid social etiquette.
 However, with a little sensitivity, there is almost no chance of offending anyone, and the visitor to Japan should rest easy in the knowledge that the Japanese are very forgiving when it comes to the little slip-ups of foreign visitors.
 However, here are a few things to remember during your travels through Japan:

 Don’t hesitate to contact us.
 We are an expert team and we are happy to talk to you.